Can You Stop an IRS Levy After It Starts?

 But the truth is, you still have options.

-While it’s always best to avoid a levy in the first place, you can stop or reverse IRS collection actions after they begin—if you act fast and follow the right procedures.
+While it’s always best to practice avoiding IRS levies before they start, you can stop or reverse IRS collection actions after they begin—if you act fast and follow the right procedures.

 This blog explains how IRS levies work, what’s still possible after they’ve started, and the legal tools available to get your income or assets back.